Содержание

 is a running RPC port mapper.
 Start it by entering rcrpcbind

-start
+start as

-.
+root.
 Then remote file systems

 can be mounted in the file system like local partitions using